 Sentinet was chosen as the API Management system because it’s Microsoft based, has high availability, and is cost effective.
 The Sentinet platform also includes security monitoring, tracing, version control, and analytics.
 These features make it easy for the Brussels Airlines team to monitor system health, pull statistics, and manage system updates – all in a secure environment.

 It took Codit ten months to get the new passenger system up and running.
 The team at Brussels Airlines has truly put the new passenger service system to the test, with BizTalk and Sentinet processing more than 275,000 requests each day.

 The new integration exponentially improved communications between Brussels Airlines and its customers.
 Their employees can now offer customers a high-quality experience.
 The results of the Codit – Brussels Airlines project has cemented the airline’s position as market leader in a fiercely competitive industry.

 A future-proof solution

 The new passenger service system has far-reaching implications for all stakeholders.
 The fast data transfer between the apps gives each stakeholder the same accurate information via every channel.

 The 8 million customers who fly with the airline each year are using this new API stack without knowing it, by accessing it through the Brussels Airlines app or website.
 Thanks to the fully integrated system, customers are able to access up to date information about their journey.

 Internal staff now have a fast and efficient technology stack that allows all of their core systems to work together.
 This means staff can have a bird’s eye view on operations, and pull statistics to further enhance the Brussels Airlines’ customer offerings.

 The implementation of Sentinet was so successful that the Brussels Airlines team have decided to replicate the nodes and integrate more back-end systems.

-Codit is also supporting Brussels Airlines in the long term with Managed Services.
-The Managed Services team monitor the BizTalk Server and Sentinet environment 24/7, resolve issues as they arise, schedule regular audits and provide system health reports to Brussels Airlines.
+Codit is also supporting Brussels Airlines in the long term with Customer Care.
+The Customer Care team monitor the BizTalk Server and Sentinet environment 24/7, resolve issues as they arise, schedule regular audits and provide system health reports to Brussels Airlines.

 A mutually beneficial collaboration